agalamatis/learn-programming-with-python/unit_1_basics/README.md

 We begin with the absolute basics, expressions and flow control with the objective to enable the reader to conceive and write simple programs as soon as possible.

-## TODO: Pedantic py-shell intro with import this

 ## Comments
 Comments in start with the hash character (#) and extend to the end of the line.
 A comment may appear at the start of a line or following whitespace or code, but not within a string.
 A hash character within a string is just a hash character.
 For example: